-In this course gain practical experience working with physical computing and Digital Signal Processing (DSP) to develop a range of new music technologies.
+Gain practical experience working with physical computing and Digital Signal Processing (DSP) to develop a range of new music technologies.
 You will combine software development with hardware and electronics and rapid prototyping tools.

 Prerequisite: Musical Interface and Interaction 1 (133.186)